bw-design-group/templates.ignition.postgres/readme.md

 ## Customization

-- Modify `docker-compose.yaml` to add/remove modules
+- Modify `docker-compose.yaml` to add/remove modules by using the `GATEWAY_MODULES_ENABLED` environment variable.
 - Update database credentials in the compose file
 - Add your projects to `services/ignition/projects/`
 - Configure gateway settings in `services/ignition/config/`